javad-sheikh/Academic-Homepage/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-As a D.Sc. candidate and researcher at the University of Turku, I am passionate about computer vision and deep learning.
-With a solid academic background in both artificial intelligence and robotics, as well as biomedical engineering, I bring a unique perspective to developing cutting-edge AI technologies.
-My interest in AI began during my undergraduate studies and led me to pursue a Master's degree in the field.
-During this time, my focus shifted to computer vision.
-I'm working on innovative solutions to complex visual problems as part of the AI-ARC project.
-I am excited to continue pushing the boundaries of AI research and development and exploring new ways these technologies can positively impact our world.
+As a doctoral student with a deep interest in machine learning and deep learning, I specialize in developing innovative solutions for complex problems, focusing on computer vision and time series analysis.
+With hands-on experience in building and deploying ML and DL models, I aim to bridge the gap between cutting-edge research and practical applications, contributing to fields that benefit from data-driven insights.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/JavadSheikhCV.pdf" "newtab" >}}Curriculum vitae{{< /staticref >}}.